RightToPrivacy/snowflake-tor-service/README.md

 Turn any (systemd based) Linux distribution device into a dedicated Tor Snowflake Proxy to help internet censored users connect to Tor.

+(there are other options like the Tor Snowflake docker - this is just yet another option for users)

 ---

 ## REQUIREMENTS